Simulation-Software-Engineering/Lecture-Material/05_testing_and_ci/intro_slides.md

 ## Learning Goals of the Chapter

-- Justify the effort of developing testing infrastructure for simulation software
+- Explain why developing tests is crucial.
-- Discern the concepts of unit testing, integration testing and regression testing with the perspective of simulation software
+- Explain the concepts of unit testing, integration testing and regression testing with the perspective of simulation software.
-- Work with the Python testing frameworks `pytest` and `unittest`
+- Write tests using the Python libraries `pytest` and `unittest`.
+- Write tests in C++ using `Boost.Test`.
+- Explain the concepts of automation workflows in RSE.
+- Write automation workflows using GitHub Actions and GitLab CI.

 ---